 Conifers are plants that bear cones and are recognised for their distinctive scale-like or needled foliage and conical form.
 They also produce scented resin and some, like Western Red Cedar, have citrusy-sweet scented foliage too.
 Conifers are prolific and are found all around the globe; they include some of the oldest and tallest trees on earth.
 They form a huge extended family but hedging conifers are usually of the Cedar, Cypress or Yew family of conifers.

-Coniferous plants, although commonly grown as trees, make exceptional evergreen hedges.
-Hedging conifers take well to pruning and create dense canopies ideal for using as privacy screens or property boundaries.
+Although commonly grown as trees, conifers make exceptional evergreen hedges.
+Conifers used for hedging are those that take well to pruning and shaping and have dense foliage, ideal for using as privacy screens or for property boundaries.

 If you're having trouble deciding on the right conifer hedge for your garden, why not use our Best Hedging Plants For Me tool.
 Or, you can contact our experienced Sales and Service (01257 261 243) team who can advise you further on the different types of hedging conifers and their individual benefits.